 How a dog partnership improves your health

 Dogs much like humans, love being in nature, running and playing.
-These are all of the activities that often get neglected in our lives because we’re too busy with work, looking after family or running a household.
+These are all of the activities that often get neglected in our lives because we’re too busy with work, looking after a family or running a household.

 If you’re a compassionate dog parent, you essentially have no choice but to get back in touch with nature and be more active.
 Not such a bad deal, is it?

 We hear it all the time.
 “Our dog is our gym membership.”
 So just be really clear as to why you want to enter into a dog relationship.
-Hopefully it’s for mutual joy and exercise is just a byproduct of a healthy relationship.
+Hopefully, it’s for mutual joy and exercise is just a byproduct of a healthy relationship.

 Beyond the raw physical activity, we found that having a dog forced us to be present.
 When you’re playing with a child, they can sense when you’re not 100% present with them.

 It’s an amazing dynamic when dog and human are fully engaged and are challenging each other whether it’s running around the house or wrestling on the grass.
 The animal appreciates it, and you do too.

-Overall it’s been a really enriching experience looking after a dog over the last three months and housesitting.
-Building relationships with a dogs, and all animals for that matter, is definitely something we want to pursue in the future.
+Overall it’s been an enriching experience looking after a dog over the last three months and housesitting.
+Building relationships with dogs and all animals for that matter is something we want to pursue in the future.

 Have you had similar experiences with your pets?
 How do you look at the relationship you have with them?